-The blogging thing is hitting the back burner… ain’t nobody got time for dat! …but if you’d like to keep in touch with what we’re up to, please feel free to follow us on facebook, instagram, and tumblr!
+The whole “blogging thing” has hit the back burner… ain’t nobody got time for dat! …but if you’d like to keep in touch with what we’re up to, please feel free to follow us on facebook, instagram, and tumblr!
 Less is more.
 From now on, our instagram stream will feed directly into our homepage, tumblr, facebook and twitter accounts.

 Does anyone know the difference between a stromboli stuffed bread, and a schiacciata bread?
 Or are they the same thing?
 My Italian mom always called these schiacciata breads.

 Occasionally, I take a break from editing stock photos to do a bit of custom freelance work.
-I recently had the privilege of designing a watermark for the photography work of UK based artist Laura Storm.
-Check out her amazing underwater and scuba photography at http://planetplankton.co.uk
+I recently had the privilege of designing a watermark for the photography work of UK based underwater photographer Laura Storm.
+Check out her amazing underwater and scuba photography!

 Do you need a custom watermark designed for your photography business?
 Talk to me.
 If you are interested in graphic design work of any time, including web banner advertising, corporate identity, logos, etc… please contact me for a quote.